Leonard Jenyns: Personal life

 Jenyns went to St. John's College Cambridge in 1818 and during his second year, his interest in natural history was noticed by John Stevens Henslow (1796–1861), and they subsequently worked together until Henslow's death.
-Henslow had married Jenyns' sister Harriet in 1823.
+Henslow had married Jenyns's sister Harriet in 1823.
 Jenyns graduated in 1822.

 Jenyns was a founder member of the Ray Society and a noted parson-naturalist.
 He wrote a biography of John Stevens Henslow, who was his – and Charles Darwin's – mentor.

 He was ordained in May 1823, becoming the curate of Swaffham Bulbeck in Cambridgeshire in December 1827.
 He married Jane Daubeny, (a vicar's daughter and niece of Professor Charles Daubeny) of Ampney Crucis, Gloucestershire, in 1844.
 In 1849, Jenyns and his wife moved to Ventnor, Isle of Wight and then in 1850 to a house near Bath due to her ill-health.
 In 1852, he became vicar of the parishes of Langridge and Woolley.

 His wife died in 1860, and in 1862 he was married for the second time to Sarah Hawthorn (another vicar's daughter).
 In 1871, Jenyns inherited 140 acres of land in Norfolk from his father's cousin, Francis Blomefield, but Jenyns had to change his name to Blomefield by Royal Licence as a condition of the inheritance.
 He died in Bath on 1 September 1893 and was buried at Landsdown Cemetery, Bath.